r3w0p/Coursera_Capstone/data/report.rst

 ----------------

 There are **10,500** Fish & Chips shops in the UK, with an annual spend of **£1.2 billion** on fish and chips [nfff]_.
-`Bournemouth<https://www.bournemouth.co.uk/>`_. was ranked as the number one most popular seaside resort of 2019 in the UK [indy]_.
+Bournemouth [brnm]_ was ranked as the number one most popular seaside resort of 2019 in the UK [indy]_.
 Therefore, we want to open our new Fish & Chips shop in Bournemouth to capitalise on its popularity with a food shop that is likely to be popular with the locals.